Introducing Super App: a Better Approach to All-in-One Experience

 - Make a restaurant reservation via OpenTable, Resy and other similar services.

-- Organize food delivery via DoorDash and others.
+- Organize food delivery via DoorDash and other popular delivery services.

-- Find and contact a variety of services operating nearby and even make direct appointments.
+- Find and contact a variety of services operating nearby and make direct appointments.

 Why Marketplace Banking is a Major Trend to Watch in the Financial Sector

 In established markets, banking consumers are demonstrating an increased affinity towards all-encompassing banking solutions.
 Consumers have a high need for products that facilitate the management of their financial ties.
 More than half of consumers (55%) are interested in using an app or service that provides a unified overview of all their financial products and services from several sources.